jaeyk/comp_thinking_social_science/02_Unix-Bash/05_git.md

 * When were the changes made?
 * Why were changes needed?

-Git is a case of a distributed version control system, common in open source and commercial software development.
+Git is a case of a [distributed version control system](https://en.wikipedia.org/wiki/Distributed_version_control), common in open source and commercial software development.
+Meaning, it works very transparently.
+Developers have great control over a project.

 ### 2. Setup